 1. Thunderbird Falls, Anchorage

-This is perhaps one of the best falls for family ventures.
+This is perhaps one of the best falls for family ventures and certainly one of my favorites.
 Located near Chugiak, the leisurely trail that leads to Thunderbird is only 1.8 miles long, and it only takes about half an hour to drive here from town.
 Landscaped with handrails and boardwalks, and coupled with viewpoints, the trailhead is easily accessible and well maintained.
 You also get an occasional opportunity to have an up-close view of the deep canyon Thunderbird Creek and the Eklutna River.